chenwang12/nyc_taxi_de_project/Homework/homework_3_solution.md

 - True
 - False

 `Answer: False.
-Clustering is not always beneficial, whether you should always cluster your data depends on your specific use case, query patterns, and data characteristics. `
+Clustering is not always beneficial, whether you should always cluster your data depends on your specific use case, query patterns, and data characteristics.`
+`Clustering is not always required or beneficial:

+- Small Tables: If your table is small (e.g., a few gigabytes), clustering may not provide significant performance benefits.

+- Infrequent Queries: If the table is rarely queried, the overhead of maintaining clustered data may not be worth it.

+- Random Access Patterns: If your queries do not filter or group by specific columns, clustering may not help.

+- High Write Frequency: If your table is frequently updated (e.g., streaming inserts), clustering may introduce additional overhead`

 ## (Bonus: Not worth points) Question 9: